 Please DO NOT call Town Offices for information pertaining to the Townshend Dam and Recreation Area.
 This facility is maintained by the Army Corps of Engineers and is not connected to the Town of Townshend except through its presence here.
 Contact information is on the dam web page.
 Keep the Town Clerk happy, don't ask questions about Townshend Dam.

 A host of documents are available through the Town Clerk’s Office in the Town Hall.
-The TOWN CLERK’S HOURS are 9 AM to 4 PM, Monday, Tuesday, Wednesday, and Friday though it is closed on a variety of holidays.
-This is also where you may pay your property taxes in person, register your dogs, apply for a marriage license, etc. Please see the Town Clerk’s page for more details.
+The TOWN CLERK’S HOURS are 9 AM to 4 PM, Monday, Tuesday, Wednesday, and Friday.
+It is open till 6 PM the 2nd and 4th Tuesdays of the month (Select Board meeting nights.)
+If you are unable to make it during regular business hours you may make an appoitment with the Town Clerk.
+The office is closed on a variety of holidays.
+This is also where you may pay your property taxes in person, register your dogs, apply for a marriage license, register to vote, request an absentee ballot, etc. Please see the Town Clerk’s page for more details.

 Don’t trust that your GPS always has it right, especially during the winter, as you could end up in deep, uh, snow.
 Cell service is spotty, at best, and can make that GPS fail a real big issue.

 As of the beginning of 2017, Vermont is now a same day voter registration state.
 That is in theory.
 To avoid issues on election day, any election day, it is strongly recommended that you register in advance (this is not an official statement, just a note from one who has had to deal with crappy VT IT for many years).
 A sample registration form is here.
 You may also register to vote online.
 This is the link.